Vinegar and Honey

 “Your worst nightmare.”
 The Elf maiden hissed softly in his ear.

 The Elf maiden stood up and looked down at Ithican.
 She smiled triumphantly as if she had just raped him and left him for dead.
-Her cold laughter rang out through a suddenly diseased and decaying forest.
+Her cold laughter rang out through the suddenly diseased and decaying forest.
+She reached down and at her touch a blood red chain snaked itself around the sleeping Elf’s neck.

-Tommy surfaced from a string of bizarre dreams.
+Tommy resurfaced from a string of bizarre dreams.
 He instantly regretted joining the conscious world.
 His head was pounding with the after affects of whatever it was he had done the night before.
 The details of the previous evening were fuzzy at best and trying to remember them only made the throbbing hangover worse.
-He laid as still as he could on the soft bed, only briefly wondering how he’d gotten there.
+He laid as still as he could on the soft bed (he had no idea how he’d gotten here, but he didn’t worry about it).

 The next thing he noticed was that he mouth was so dry that it tasted like cotton.
-Trying to lick his lips Tommy discovered with a start that the taste wasn’t being caused by mere dehydration.
+Trying to lick his lips Tommy discovered with a start that his mouth didn’t taste like cotton it actually was cotton.
 Biting down on the gag he snapped open his eyes causing a wave of nausea to sweep over him.
 The rush of adrenaline grew more intense when he found his wrists bound.

 Tommy looked towards the voice and instantly recognized the man he’d spent the evening with in the bar.
 He was sitting next to a table that had a sharp curved dagger resting on it.
 Sam picked up the ebony handled weapon and turned it over in his hands.
-Tommy tried to remain calm, but his heart was pounding painfully against his ribs.
+Tommy tried to remain calm, but his heart was beating like a frightened rabbit.

 “Do you recognize this?”

-Tommy was startled by the bizarre question and didn’t even try to answer.
+Tommy was startled by the bizarre question and didn’t answer.
 He couldn’t even imagine what the lunatic wanted.

 “I’ll refresh your memory.”
 Sam held the dagger as far from his body as he could.
 After a minute he clumsily flipped the catch.
 He jerked back when the weapon transformed.
 It was far more powerful that it looked.

-Tommy’s skin flashed to ice at the sight.
-He recognized the weapon now: it was Ithican’s Tarrin blade.
-He tried to say something in his defense.
+Tommy’s heart skipped several beats, it was Ithican’s Tarrin dagger.
+His skin flashed to ice and he tried to say something in his defense.
 However his words were indecipherable.

 “Ah, you do remember him, I knew you would.”

 Sam was quiet for a while.
-“Did your mongrel brothers kill him?”
+“Did you kill him?”

 Hesitating Tommy eventually shook his head with a tiny motion.
 Sam studied his captive and then turned his attention back to the Tarrin.
 He collapsed the blade after a few faulty tries.
-He looked up at Tommy with bright sapphire eyes.
+He looked up at Tommy with eyes bright from tears he refused to shed.

 It hadn’t been a question so Tommy didn’t answer.
 Turning away from Sam’s pained expression Tommy fought the sting of tears himself.
 The Elf had saved his life and in return he’d ruined two.